TileDB-Inc/TileDB-CF-Py/SPECIFICATION.md

     * Each variable is mapped to an attribute in the array.
 If one of the dimensions is unlimited, make sure at least one of the following is true: each attribute is nullable; each attribute has an appropriate fill value; or the array is sparse.
 If the variable has the same name as one of the dimensions the variable is defined on, add the suffix `.data` to the TileDB attribute.
 3. Set tile sizes, sparse/dense, filters, and other TileDB properties appropriately based on planned data access.

-### Read TileDB CF Dataspaces into the NetCDF Data Model
+### Read an Indexable TileDB CF Dataspaces into the NetCDF Data Model

-This is a suggestion on how to convert a collection of TileDB CF Dataspaces from TileDB to a tool that uses a NetCDF data model for its data storage or backend.
+This is a suggestion on how to convert a collection of indexable TileDB CF dataspaces from TileDB into a tool that uses a NetCDF data model for its data storage or backend.
 It can be modified as appropriate to work best with a particular tool.

 1. Recursively map each TileDB CF Dataspace to a NetCDF group preserving group hierachry.
 2. Map each index dimension in TileDB to a NetCDF dimension where: